aStudyingTurtle/redicat/README.md

 | `-A`  | `--allcontigs`        | Traverse every contig instead of canonical set.       | `false`         |

 ### `bam2mtx`
 Converts barcoded BAMs into sparse AnnData matrices (per base, per barcode, strand-aware).
 Accepts precomputed site lists or can bootstrap one via `--two-pass`, which internally runs `bulk` with the same contour filters.
-Parallel chunk workers now stream their results through a bounded crossbeam channel into the AnnData writer, eliminating the previous end-of-run aggregation penalty and keeping memory bounded by the active chunk.
+Parallel chunk workers now reduce their results locally and a multi-threaded sparse assembler materialises the final CSR layers before the `.h5ad` file is written, avoiding the previous channel-based bottleneck and keeping memory predictable.
-The channel enforces at least 512 buffered chunks and each producer uses adaptive backoff when the writer lags, so Rayon workers never deadlock behind a saturated queue.

 During long conversions the console prints system-local timestamps and, every ~30 minutes, a status snapshot summarising remaining chunks and unprocessed `NEAR_MAX_DEPTH` loci so operators can watch backlog decay in real time.
 At completion the command emits a `<output>_skiped_sites.txt` sibling file listing the contig, 1-based position, and observed depth of every locus that was skipped because its pileup depth met or exceeded `--max-depth`.